Sam-Varghese/Notes/Web-Devlopment/HTML5/html_notes.md

 <hr>

-- in HTML we have
+- in HTML we have a `<p>` tag used to insert paragraphs in web pages.